charliewhitfield/astropolis_sdk/public/data/tables/README_AI_CHATS.md

 As the construction of the Tiangong Space Station progresses and more modules are added, we can expect to have more accurate data on its actual power generation capabilities.

+****

+The International Space Station (ISS) is constructed using various materials, each serving specific purposes based on their properties.
+Here's a breakdown of the main bulk constituents of the ISS by weight percentage:

+1. Aluminum: Approximately 20% of the ISS by weight is made up of aluminum.
+Aluminum is used extensively in the ISS due to its lightweight nature, strength, and resistance to corrosion.

+2. Steel: Steel makes up around 10% of the ISS by weight.
+It is used in areas that require high strength and durability, such as trusses, modules, and pressure vessels.

+3. Multi-Layer Insulation (MLI): MLI accounts for about 10% of the ISS weight.
+It is used to insulate the station from extreme temperature fluctuations and to protect against micrometeoroids and orbital debris.

+4. Internal Equipment and Payloads: A significant portion of the ISS weight, approximately 30%, comes from the various internal equipment, experiments, and payloads housed within the station.

+5. Solar Arrays and Batteries: The solar arrays and batteries, which provide power to the ISS, make up around 5% of the total weight.

+6. Other Materials: The remaining 25% of the ISS weight is made up of various other materials, including:
+   - Titanium: Used in high-temperature areas and for structural reinforcement.
+   - Kevlar: Used in shielding and protection against micrometeoroids and orbital debris.
+   - Teflon: Used for insulation and as a lubricant in moving parts.
+   - Glass: Used in windows and other transparent components.
+   - Plastic: Used in a variety of applications, such as insulation and packaging.

+It's important to note that these percentages are approximate and may vary depending on the specific modules and components being considered.
+Additionally, as the ISS continues to evolve and new modules and equipment are added, the overall composition percentages may change over time.

 ## Oil and gas extraction